Wanna know one of the top excuses entrepreneurs use to avoid outsourcing tasks?

 Relinquish control of your social media management: This may feel uncomfortable at first, but once you accept that every post needn’t flow directly from your own wellspring of creativity, it gets easier.
 And let me tell you, most of my successful entrepreneur clients have hired out their social media management!
 A skilled VA can handle both Facebook pages and groups, including moderating comments and posting content.
 Tweets and pins can be scheduled and optimized to drop at high-visibility times of day.
 And even if you enjoy taking your own Instagram photos, your assistant can source hashtags and sketch out stellar captions for you.

-Delegate Workflow Tasks
+Outsource Workflow Tasks

 Once you’re comfortable delegating repeating workloads, consider hiring team members who can help with workflow.